 Therefore, food shipping refers to moving food from different places, such as a farm or food processing center, to the customer.
 A carefully planned supply chain with route optimization, collaboration, and risk management is essential to execute shipping foods properly, and technology paves the way for these steps to happen effectively.

-A Look at the Thanksgiving and Christmas Fresh Food Logistics Landscape
+the Thanksgiving and Christmas Fresh Food Logistics Challenge

-The Thanksgiving and Christmas holidays alone create an enormous amount of fresh food shippng added to an already packed peak season shipping situation.
+The Thanksgiving and Christmas holidays add an enormous amount of fresh food shippng to an already packed peak season shipping situation.
 For instance, turkey for holiday meals shows the complexity of fresh food logistics during the holidays..

 The process involves farmers, distributors, retailers, carriers, and more to ensure the turkeys properly move through the supply chain.
 Turkey is just one piece of the holiday food shipping puzzle.
 There are plenty of other holiday fresh food shipments, which include other meal preparation items and food gifts.